Designing Whistles at The Anglo-American School of Sofia

 Dive in and play.
 Watch the PrintLab 3D printing basics course.
 Print the sample .STL files provided in the course to get a feel for how your printer works.
 I found that the first year, I spent a lot of time learning how to manage the printer to work really well and that just meant having fun with the problem solving aspect (and patience).
 Let kids who have experience lead some of the way.
 I learned loads from my students who have printers at home.
 I’d also suggest planning your software pathway.
 I start younger students and beginners with TinkerCad and then move them on to Fusion 360.

-And finally, we'd like to finish up by showing you a series of student presentations from the project.
-Check them out below:
+And finally, we’d like to finish up by showing you a series of student presentations from the project: